alanazinkin/CellularAutomata/doc/DESIGN_PLAN.md

 View Layer:

 - SimulationView: Responsible for rendering the simulation.
 Listens for state changes in the model adn updates the grid display accordingly.
-- GridView: Specifcially handles the rendering of the grid of cells.
+- GridView: Specifically handles the rendering of the grid of cells.
 When the state of the cells changes, this view ensures the grid is updated visually.
 - SimulationInfoPanel: Displays data such as the simulation's title, description, and parameters
 - ControlPanel: Provides buttons for controlling the simulation (start, pause, stop) and sliders to adjust simulation speed.
 Can also include an option to load new simulation configurations.